 While reading on the Internet, I often come across posts having long lists or long pages.
 I hate reading those posts because I hate keeping my fingers on the mouse to scroll deep down.

 I was glad to learn this auto scroll trick.
-I just take the mouse cursor on scroll bar and click the center button of my mouse and the whole post gets scrolled automatically.
-I just click left button of my mouse, when I want the scrolling to stop.
+I just take the mouse cursor on the scroll bar and click the center button of my mouse, and the whole post gets scrolled automatically.
+I just click the left button of my mouse, when I want the scrolling to stop.

 I am done with my list of 10 useful mouse tricks.
-I am sure there are much more and I am eager to learn them.
-If you are using any other tricks which are worth adding in my list please let me know in the comments box below.
+I am sure there are much more, and I am eager to learn them.
+If you are using any other tricks which are worth adding in my list, please let me know in the comments box below.
+Meanwhile, take a look at these Windows 10 Tips and Tricks too.

-These Tips To Use The Mouse In Windows 8 may also interest you.
+- Tips To Use The Mouse On Windows PC